Envira Gallery Blog

 My border looks like this:

-You can change the color of the border by clicking on the solid layer.
+You can change the border’s color by clicking on the solid layer.
 For this version, I used the color picker to sample the pink in the photograph:

 I sampled the blue-green color from the photo using the color picker for this border: